-This document is not and should not be construed as an offer to sell or the solicitation of an offer to purchase or subscribe for any investment.
+Any AOTH/Richard Mills document is not, and should not be, construed as an offer to sell or the solicitation of an offer to purchase or subscribe for any investment.

-Richard Mills has based this document on information obtained from sources he believes to be reliable but which has not been independently verified.
+AOTH/Richard Mills has based this document on information obtained from sources he believes to be reliable, but which has not been independently verified.

-Furthermore, I, Richard Mills, assume no liability for any direct or indirect loss or damage or, in particular, for lost profit, which you may incur as a result of the use and existence of the information provided within this Report.
+Furthermore, AOTH/Richard Mills assumes no liability for any direct or indirect loss or damage for lost profit, which you may incur as a result of the use and existence of the information provided within this AOTH/Richard Mills Report.